cloudscribe/graphql/README.md

 * What about wysiwyg editors for rich content etc in Blazor.
 * What about localization in Blazor?

+## Have questions or want to discuss it?

 [![Join the chat at https://gitter.im/joeaudette/cloudscribe](https://badges.gitter.im/joeaudette/cloudscribe.svg)](https://gitter.im/joeaudette/cloudscribe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)